wfondrie/inspired/README.md

-# inspiration
+# inspired
-Effortlessly inject inspirational messages into your Python code
+Effortlessly inject inspirational messages into your Python code.